History of Aston Martin in Timeline

 2003: Queen's Award for Enterprise

-October 2004: Establishment of Aston Martin Engine Plant
+October 2004: Aston Martin Engine Plant set up

-In October 2004, Aston Martin established the dedicated Aston Martin Engine Plant (AMEP) within the Ford Germany plant in Cologne, to produce high-performance engines.
+In October 2004, Aston Martin established the Aston Martin Engine Plant (AMEP) within the Ford Germany plant in Cologne.

-In 2004, Aston Martin introduced a convertible version of the DB9, the DB9 Volante, at the Detroit auto show.
+In 2004, the convertible version of the DB9, the DB9 Volante, was introduced at the Detroit auto show.

-The V8 Vantage, first shown as a concept in 2003, was expected to have few changes before its introduction in 2005, bringing back the classic V8 engine to allow Aston Martin to compete in a larger market.
+The V8 Vantage, which was showcased in 2003, was expected to have few changes before its introduction in 2005.
+The Vantage brought back the classic V8 engine to allow Aston Martin to compete in a larger market.

-In August 2006, following an internal audit, Ford announced it had engaged UBS AG to sell all or part of Aston Martin at auction, considering divesting parts of its Premier Automotive Group.
+In August 2006, Ford, after an internal audit, announced it had engaged UBS AG to sell all or part of Aston Martin at auction.

 In 2006, the entry-level V8 Vantage sports car entered production at the Gaydon factory, joining the DB9 and DB9 Volante.